Moree

 Moree is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Demographic trends forecast a significant population increase in the top quartile of locations outside capital cities, with Moree expected to increase by 2,591 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 27.8% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's projections for areas not covered by this data, released in 2022 with a base year of 2021.
+These projections forecast significant population growth outside capital cities, with Moree expected to increase by 2,596 persons to 2041, reflecting an overall increase of 28.1% over the 17-year period.

 Frequently Asked Questions - Population